-103 MANAGEMENT APPROACH
+MANAGEMENT APPROACH

-103-1 Details on material issues and demarcation
+103-1 Explanation of the material topics and boundaries

-Every year, NWB Bank identifies the material themes on which it will report in its annual report.1 The assessment of these themes is the foundation for the content in the section on 'The Sustainable Water Bank'.
+Every year, NWB Bank identifies the material themes on which it will report in its annual report.11 The assessment of these themes is the foundation for the content in the section on 'The Sustainable Water Bank'.
 To determine whether a topic is sufficiently relevant and material to merit reporting, the perspective of the bank's stakeholders and that of the bank itself are considered.
 Consideration is also given to the potential or actual economic, environmental and social impact of each of NWB Bank's material topics.

-In 2019, as in previous years, a so-called materiality analysis was again carried out on the topics that are important to the bank.
-The topics emerged from discussions with stakeholders, desk-based research and comparisons with similar banks.
+In 2020, as in previous years, a so-called materiality analysis was again carried out on the topics that are important to the bank.
+The topics emerged from discussions with stakeholders, desk-based research, survey and comparisons with similar banks.
 The long list of topics initially composed was then reduced to a short list based on an assessment of their relevance to stakeholders.
 The importance of a topic to NWB Bank is determined in the CSR Committee.